Global invertibility of Sobolev mappings with prescribed homeomorphic boundary values: Introduction

 The $W^{1,p}$ version of Theorem~\ref{thm-main} for $p > n$ was proven by Ball in 1981~\cite{ball}.
 Though the results are similar, the conformally invariant case $p=n$ has one significant difference: for $p>n$, the boundary regularity follows directly from continuity estimates for arbitrary Sobolev maps.
 In the critical case $p=n$, such estimates break down, so we devise new estimates by analyzing oscillation and applying a Sobolev embedding theorem.

+Even in the $p=n$ case, slight changes to the class of maps may produce different results.
+As an example, Ball, Iwaniec, and Onninen~\cite{balliwanieconninen} previously studied weakly convergent sequences of $W^{1,n}-$Sobolev homeomorphisms in the traction free setting.
+When boundary data is not fixed, they showed that uniform equicontinuity may fail without additional topological or variational assumptions~\cite{balliwanieconninen}.
+In contrast, the present paper relies on homeomorphic boundary data to prove many properties of the map in Theorem~\ref{thm-main}, such as continuity up to the boundary and global invertibility.

+In section~\ref{app}, we apply our result to solve an energy minimization problem.
+Although the classical results of Ioffe~\cite{ioffe} could potentially be applied to this and similar settings, the singular behavior of the integrand in combination with the assumption $J_f >0 $ a.e. means a direct proof is better suited to demonstrate the unique features of this functional.
+Indeed, the proof relies on convexity, weak $L^1_{\text{loc}}$ convergence of Jacobians, and an application of the Monotone Convergence Theorem.

-In section~\ref{app}, we apply our result to solve an energy minimization problem, and the last section,~\ref{examples}, is reserved for examples.
+The last section,~\ref{examples}, is reserved for examples.
 In particular, we show the strict inequality $J_f > 0$ a.e. is essential.
-In Example~\ref{ex-ctyonto}, if we allow $J_f \ge 0$, Theorem~\ref{thm-main}(i) and (iii) may fail, and even if $f$ is also continuous up to the boundary, as in Example~\ref{ex-ctybdry}, Theorem~\ref{thm-main}(ii) may fail.
+In Example~\ref{ex-ctyonto}, if we allow $J_f \ge 0$, Theorem~\ref{thm-main}(1) and (3) may fail, and even if $f$ is also continuous up to the boundary, as in Example~\ref{ex-ctybdry}, Theorem~\ref{thm-main}(2) may fail.